-11. Spend less time responding to email
+11. Spend less time responding to emails

 12. Read it later

 Don't miss out on important information because you're busy.
 Use apps that will help you save and read stuff later.
-Get Pocket allows you to put articles, videos and any other information into a virtual pocket, saved directly from any site.
+Get Pocket allows you to put articles, videos and any other information into a virtual pocket, collected directly from any site.
 While good old Instapaper will let you ‘save anything and read anywhere’.

 13. Learn from the best

 Subscribe to Lifehacker's How I Work series to discover how highly successful people save time and stay productive.
-For example, Nathan Blecharczyk, co-founder of AirBnB, likes to use the mornings to tackle bigger jobs.
+For example, Nathan Blecharczyk, co-founder of Airbnb, likes to use the mornings to tackle bigger jobs.
 While Yoelle Maarek from Yahoo gets her food shopping done online.
 It’s a great little series to follow and learn how to be a successful entrepreneur.

 14. Focus on where you’re going wrong

-Whilst you should always focus on your strengths and exploit them wherever possible, you should also set time aside to tackle your weaknesses.
+While you should always focus on your strengths and exploit them wherever possible, you should also set time aside to tackle your weaknesses.
 Because certain weak areas might be holding you back and wasting time.
 Be honest with yourself and identify where you’re going wrong.
 Then take steps to improve your abilities.

 15. Overhaul your workspace

-It might seem like an obvious tip, but changing your workspace can really make a difference and boost your productivity.
+It might seem like an obvious tip, but changing your workspace can make a difference and boost your productivity.
 For example, consider setting up a double monitor where you can view more information all in one go, thus improving your workflow.
 If you don’t have to keep switching between tabs and windows, you’ll save a lot of time.

 16. Create a nicer work environment

 Does your office get enough light?
 Are you facing a wall and feel boxed in?
-Change your work environment for the better by moving your desk to a nicer spot, sitting near a window where there is more natural light and even consider adding a house plant to your desk.
-By making a few small changes, you can really boost your energy and productivity.
+Change your work environment for the better by moving your desk to a nicer spot, sitting near a window where there is more natural light and even consider adding a house plant to your office.
+By making a few small changes, you can boost your energy and productivity.